great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/schema.md

 ### Column-level Expectations

 Column-level schema Expectations ensure that the individual columns within your dataset adhere to specific criteria.
-These Expectations are designed to validate various aspects such as data types, existence, and permissible value ranges within columns.
+These Expectations are designed to validate various aspects such as data type and permissible value ranges within columns.

 #### Expect Column Values To Be Of Type